Design-Dude/ddBasecolor/README.md

 saturation(100); // set saturation value to fully saturated
 ```

-### Setter only methods
+### Relative setter methods
-These setter only methods make it easier to alter specific properties in a single direction.
+These setter methods make it easier to alter specific properties in a single direction relative to the current colour settings.

 [EXAMPLE]

 #### desaturate(s)
-_s_ is a desaturation value from 0 to 1, where 0 is the current level and 1 is fully desaturated.
+_s_ is a desaturation value from 0 to 1, where 0 is the current saturation value and 1 is fully desaturated.
 ```
 desaturate(1); // decrease the saturation level to fully desaturated
 ```
 #### opaque(a)
-_a_ is an opacity value from 0 to 1 where 0 is the current level and 1 is fully opaque.
+_a_ is an opacity value from 0 to 1 where 0 is the current opacity value and 1 is fully opaque.
 ```
 opaque(0.5); // decrease the opacity level to 50% of the current level
 ```